HaoWuLab-Bioinformatics/MomicPred/README.md

 ## Overview

-1. BCP : This folder holds the construction of a predictive model using the BCP feature set alone.
+1. HEG_model : This folder holds the construction of a predictive model using the HEG feature set alone.

-2. CDD : This folder holds the construction of a predictive model using the CDD feature set alone.
+2. RLDCP_model : This folder holds the construction of a predictive model using the RLDCP feature set alone.

-3. Construct_fusion_model : This folder holds the construction of a fusion prediction model for the three feature sets.
+3. best_para : It is a fusion prediction model based on RLDCP, CLMI, and HEG feature sets.

-4. Data : This folder holds the CDD, BCP and SICP feature sets generated in the Feature_sets_extraction phase.
+4. Dataset : This folder holds feature sets generated in the hic_feature and rna_feature folders.

 5. Data_Preparation :  This folder holds the code for Data_preparation.

-6. Feature_sets_extraction :  This folder holds the code to perform feature-set extraction.
+6. RLDCP+HEG_model : This folder holds the construction of a predictive model using the RLDCP and HEG feature sets.

-7. Raw_Data : This folder contains the raw data used in this study.

-8. SICP : This folder holds the construction of a predictive model using the SICP feature set alone.
+7. only_hic_model : This folder holds the construction of a predictive model using the RLDCP and CLMI feature sets.

+8. hic_feature :  This folder holds the code about the extraction of RLDCP and CLMI.

+9. rna_feature :  This folder holds the code about the extraction of HEG.

 ## Dependency
 Mainly used libraries: